Where to Stay in Los Angeles: Best Areas & Hotels

 Sunny Los Angeles, the City of Angels, is a constellation of many different neighborhoods, each with its own personality and style.
 If you're wondering where to stay in Los Angeles, ideally you should choose a hotel as close as possible to your points of interest, as the city fans out over a large area, and traffic can be heavy at any time of day.

-Families flock to Anaheim for Disneyland fun, and if you're wondering where to stay near the beach, stylish Santa Monica or Venice Beach offer sun, sand, and sea, as well as fabulous shopping.
+Families flock to Anaheim for Disneyland fun, and if you're wondering where to stay in LA for a weekend near the beach, stylish Santa Monica and Venice Beach offer sun, sand, and sea, as well as fabulous shopping.

 More and more tourists are choosing hotels near downtown Los Angeles as a sightseeing base, and the city now seems to be finding its soul.
 Hip new galleries, museums, and restaurants beckon between the high-rises, and huge entertainment venues, such as LA Live and the Walt Disney Concert Hall, lure waves of excited sports fans and concert-goers.

-Where to Stay for Sightseeing
+Where to Stay in Los Angeles for Sightseeing

 A block north of Hollywood Boulevard, the great-value Kimpton Everly Hotel is a fresh contemporary choice with easy access to the top attractions.
 Sunlight floods into the large open-plan lobby, where hipsters perch with laptops on the stylish sofas.
 Perks include a sparkling rooftop pool, evening social hour, pet amenities, loaner bikes, and complimentary morning tea and coffee.

 If you prefer a little more nostalgia, try The Hollywood Roosevelt.
 A few of the elegant rooms and suites are named after famous former guests, like Marilyn Monroe.
 You're in the heart of Hollywood here, right on the Walk of Fame and across the road from Grauman's Chinese Theatre, and when you're not hitting the sightseeing highlights, you can sunbathe by the pool in the palm-studded courtyard or hang out at the hotel's vintage bowling alley.

-Where to Stay for Luxury
+Where to Stay in Los Angeles for Luxury

 Surrounded by lush gardens, The Peninsula Beverly Hills is one of the top hotels in Los Angeles.
-Here, you can live out your fantasies.
-Choose from a range of unique experiences such as Red Carpet Glamour: A Hollywood-Style Photo Shoot and Red Carpet Kids.
+If you're wondering where you can stay in Los Angeles for a one night splurge, this is the place.
+Choose from a range of unique experiences such as the Young Chefs Academy and private piano lessons with a famous pianist.
 Other perks include an elegant afternoon tea, rooftop garden, and luxury spa.
 Sumptuous guest rooms and villas come with features like chandeliers, oriental rugs, garden-view balconies or patios, fireplaces, and fresh flowers.

-Sports fans and concert groupies love the convenience of The Ritz-Carlton, Los Angeles, part of the L.A.
+Sports fans and concert groupies love the convenience of The Ritz-Carlton, Los Angeles.
+It's part of the L.A.
 LIVE entertainment complex and across the street from the Staples Center.
 You can relax at the rooftop pool; dine at Wolfgang Puck's WP24 restaurant; and indulge at downtown LA's largest luxury day spa, with treatments crafted with ingredients from the hotel's rooftop garden.
 The serene rooms feature feather beds and deep soaking tubs, and rooms on the Ritz-Carlton Club level come with a dedicated concierge, as well as complimentary food and drinks.

-Where to Stay: Mid-Range
+Where to Stay in Los Angeles: Mid-Range

-Where to Stay on a Budget
+Where to Stay in Los Angeles on a Budget

 A 10-minute drive to downtown attractions like the Staples Center and LA Live, Friendship Motor Inn offers comfortable, colorful rooms for travelers on a budget.
 The spacious guest rooms come with flat-screen TVs, fridges, and microwaves, and you can park right outside your door for free.
 Breakfast is also included in the rates.

-Where to Stay for Families
+Where to Stay in Los Angeles for Families

-Many families visiting Los Angeles are on a mission to see Disneyland and the adjacent Disney California Adventure Park in Anaheim.
-If this is your focus, it's better to stay as close to the theme parks as possible to maximize your time there and get the best value for money.
+Many families visiting Los Angeles are on a mission to see Disneyland and the adjacent Disney California Adventure Park.
+If this is your focus, Anaheim is the best place to stay in Los Angeles with a family.

 The most upscale of the three Disney hotels is Disney's Grand Californian Hotel & Spa, with a private entrance to the California Adventure Park.
-From the Disneyland Hotel, right by the Downtown Disney district, you can catch a monorail directly into the park or walk to both park entrances, while the nearby Disney's Paradise Pier Hotel Anaheim sports a California seaside theme, with plenty of palm trees and beachy motifs.
+From the Disneyland Hotel, right by the Downtown Disney district, you can catch a monorail directly into the park or walk to both park entrances, and the nearby Disney's Paradise Pier Hotel Anaheim sports a California seaside theme, with plenty of palm trees and beachy motifs.